jakobamb/academic_homepage/_projects/1_jelly_spotter.md

 category: work
 ---

-To support jellyfish research in the EU Horizon 2020 funded project [GoJelly](https://gojelly.eu/), I teamed up with a fellow student to implement a cross-plattform citizen science application to track jellyfish sightings submitted by volunteers around the baltic sea.
-The application was developed under supervision of Professor Dr. Jamileh Javid Pour from University of Southern Denmark (SDU), Department of Biology.
+To support jellyfish research in the EU Horizon 2020 funded project [GoJelly](https://gojelly.eu/), I teamed up with a fellow student to implement a cross-platform citizen science application to track jellyfish sightings submitted by volunteers around the baltic sea.
+The application was developed under the supervision of Professor Dr. Jamileh Javid Pour from the University of Southern Denmark (SDU), Department of Biology.

 [Jelly Spotter App on the App Store (Apple iOS)](https://apps.apple.com/de/app/gojelly/id1498675707?l=en&platform=iphone)